gmoro/cloud-init/doc/rtd/topics/datasources/nocloud.rst

 Basically, user-data is simply user-data and meta-data is a yaml formatted file representing what you'd find in the EC2 metadata service.

+**Note:** user-data and meta-data are both required to be present for it to be considered a valid seed ISO

 You may also optionally provide a vendor-data file in the following format.

 ::